nickmflorin/happybudget-api/README.md

 Finally, we need to create and edit a `.env` file in the project root to include configuration values and sensitive information.
 Ask another team member for help with this.
 In order to run the application locally, the `.env` file must specify the `DJANGO_SECRET_KEY`.
-The other ENV variables pertain to AWS configuration that should not be needed when running locally.
+The other ENV variables pertain to AWS configuration or RSA fingerprints for JWT - these should not be needed when running locally.

 ## Running Locally